jonasfrede/dotfiles/README.md

 - git
 - stow
 - make (optional)
+- yay (an AUR helper)

-All dependencies can be installed via
+All dependencies except for Yay can be installed via

 ```bash
 sudo pacman -S git stow make
 ```

+For instructions on Yay, please refer to [its git repository](https://github.com/Jguer/yay).

 ## Usage